THEY’RE BACK. The first real strawberries of the season have arrived, and that means it’s time for Strawberry Crisp.

 I do a little happy dance when the first pint of real strawberries hits stores.

-This dance is usually accompanied by a little squeal, and you can bet that an easy-to-make, healthy strawberry dessert is soon to follow.
+This dance is usually accompanied by a little squeal, and you can bet that an easy-to-make, healthy strawberry dessert (or Strawberry Bread) is soon to follow.

-Often, it’s Strawberry Oatmeal Bars, which are healthy version of strawberry crisp bars and the most popular dessert on my site.
+- Often, it’s fresh Strawberry Pie or Strawberry Oatmeal Bars, which are a healthy version of strawberry crisp bars and the most popular dessert on my site.

-Others, it’s gluten free Strawberry Shortcake (not because it’s gluten free, but because it is delicious).
+- Other times, it’s Gluten Free Strawberry Shortcake (not because it’s gluten free, but because it is delicious) or Strawberry Cream Cheese Pie.

-But this time, I wanted to celebrate the arrival of real strawberries with a simple dessert that is all about the fruit itself (and who are we kidding?
-It’s about the topping too): Strawberry Crisp.
+But this time, I wanted to celebrate the arrival of strawberries with a simple dessert that is all about the fruit itself (and who are we kidding?
+It’s about the topping too): strawberry crisp.

 How to Make the Best Strawberry Crisp